dbsnapper/dbsnapper/docs/articles/useful-queries-postgres-mysql.md

 description: "Here are some of the queries we use in DBSnapper to get database schema and other information."
 ---

+Here are some of the queries we use in DBSnapper to get database schema and other information.

 ## Connect and List Databases & Tables

 <!-- prettier-ignore-start -->